-6.3.3.3 Analysis and documentation of CMA studies should be in accordance with Section E11 of these standards and guidelines for clinical genetics laboratories.
+6.5.3.3 Analysis and documentation of CMA studies should be in accordance with Section E10 of these technical standards for clinical genetics laboratories.

-6.3.4 Recommended cytogenetic analysis scheme in hematological neoplasms
+6.5.4.
+Recommended cytogenetic analysis scheme in hematologic neoplasms

-6.3.4.1 Acute leukemias
+6.5.4.1 Acute leukemias

-Bone marrow is the preferred specimen for acute leukemias, but peripheral blood can be used when >10% circulating blast cells are present.8 Interphase FISH analysis performed on bone marrow smears or core biopsy touch imprints is an alternative in cases with a dry tap and/or hemodiluted bone marrow aspirate and absent/low circulating blast cells.
-A strong collaboration with the oncologist and pathologist is important for establishing the order of testing and additional tests that should be undertaken.9
+Bone marrow is the preferred specimen for acute leukemias, but peripheral blood can be used when the percentage of circulating neoplastic cells exceeds the analytical sensitivity of the assay.
+Interphase FISH analysis performed on bone marrow smears or core biopsy touch imprint preparations is an alternative in cases with a dry tap and/or hemodiluted bone marrow aspirate and absent/low circulating blast cells.
+A close collaboration with the oncologist and pathologist is recommended for establishing the order of testing and additional tests that should be undertaken.